How to Choose the Best Yoga Block

 REEHUT Yoga Block

 This is a high density, foam block 100% non-toxic and eco-friendly.
 That means no strong chemical smell, which can occasionally be an issue with foam/plastic materials.
 The blocks are also moisture proof and won’t breed bacteria.
 When you order this product you actually get two blocks, each size at 9”x6”x4” and you can choose from eight different colors including purple, pink and turquoise.
-These are a great choice for a beginning yogi, looking for a solid, lightweight foam block option at a good value.
+These are a great choice for a beginning yogi, or older newcomers to yoga who are looking for a solid, lightweight foam block option at a good value.
 These blocks are easy to travel with and soft.
 They are slip resistant and have rounded edges for good grip.